Tutorial 09: Custom Legal Skills, Guardrails & Agents (OpenAI)

 | Custom GPTs | Encode playbooks, review procedures, drafting standards |

-| Assistants API | Multi-step workflows, document processing pipelines |
+| Responses API / Agents SDK | Multi-step workflows, document processing pipelines |

 | Moderation API | Input/output content classification; block inappropriate content |